 Road Erosion Inventories (REIs) and Implementation Table - One of the main requirements of the MRGP is that towns complete a REI of their hydrologically-connected roads.
-There are separate REI evaluations for different road types including: paved roads with curbs and catch basins, paved and gravel roads with drainage ditches not Class 4, and Class 4.
+There are separate REI evaluations for different road types including: outlets of closed drainage roads, open drainage roads that are not Class 4, and Class 4 roads.
 All municipal roads are divided into 328-foot road segments.
 The REIs evaluate whether each road segment meets MRGP standards.
 Each segment is scored as Fully Meeting, Partially Meeting or Not Meeting standards.
 DEC, VTrans and the Agency of Digital Services has developed a REI App to ease in the collection of assessment data.
-The REI results are summarized in an Implementation Table that towns will use to update progress in bringing their roads up to MRGP requirements.
+The REI results are summarized in the Implementation Table Portal that towns use to update progress in bringing their roads up to MRGP requirements.